 Our current food systems are broken.
 They neither work for the planet, nor do they support good nutrition and health.
 This is because they are not people or public goods centred, but rather commodity-focused.
 Consequently, there is a need to sharpen the human rights lens if we are to address the triple burden of malnutrition through diversified diets and safeguard the planet.

-Thilsted will present her view on solutions to improve governance of aquatic resources, especially to ensure no woman, child or person should be deprived of the right to food ‒ nutritious food ‒ or good nutrition.
-She will also discuss the most important priority action to move forward as an output of the UN Food Systems Summit.
+Thilsted presented her view on solutions to improve governance of aquatic resources, especially to ensure no woman, child or person should be deprived of the right to food ‒ nutritious food ‒ or good nutrition.
+She discussed the most important priority action to move forward as an output of the UN Food Systems Summit.